Learn what Nitrous Networks is about and strives for.

 Jordan quickly found that offering such a wide spectrum of services was putting a considerable strain on both finances, and himself and needed to scale back to core services which had the most demand and in which capital expenditure was quickly returned in order to further the growth of the business.

 Enter Harry Beasant!
-Harry joined the Nitrous Networks family in December 2010 with stake in the company.
+Harry joined the Nitrous Networks family in December 2010 with a 10% stake in the company.
 Harry injected much needed additional capital to keep the business ticking over.
 Capital injected by Harry was to be used to scale the form factor of our servers from 2U down to 1U systems in order to maximize the amount of servers we could have within our current rack.

 However, Jordan’s prior realisation had come a little too late and in January of 2011 Nitrous Networks was faced with a major hurdle, bandwidth costs.
 At £12/Mbps per month and a 100Mbps bandwidth overage bill totalling £1200.
 Which might not sound like a lot of bandwidth now, but back then this was easily what 1Gbps is now.
 At this point we had to pull out of the data centre we were housing servers within and re-evaluate our options.